Most Effective Products

 Treatment

-To get rid of Dallisgrass, chemical options are your best bet, especially if you have a large outbreak which will be time-consuming and take too much work to dig out.
-We recommend using a post-emergent herbicide like Celsius WG to kill and suppress Dallisgrass.
+Chemical options are your best bet to get rid of dallisgrass, especially if you have a large outbreak that will be time-consuming and take too much work to dig out.

-Step 1: Mix and Apply Celsius WG
+Step 1: Mix and Apply Herbicide

 Mix and apply Celsius WG to control Dallisgrass